Hammerfest Municipality: Churches

-The Church of Norway has three parishes (sokn) within the municipality of Hammerfest.
+The Church of Norway has three parishes (sokn) within Hammerfest Municipality.
 It is part of the Hammerfest prosti (deanery) in the Diocese of Nord-Hålogaland.

 History

 Many grave sites dating back to the Stone Age can be found here.
-This location was an important fishing and Arctic hunting settlement for a long time before it was given market town rights by royal decree of Christian VII of Denmark–Norway in 1789.
+This location was an important fishing and Arctic hunting settlement for a long time before Hammerfest was given market town rights by royal decree of Christian VII of Denmark–Norway in 1789.